SuperX612/HCGLA/README.md

 - **Train HCGLA and Recover data:**

+After prepare all the datasets and models you can launch HCGLA.

-If you want to evaluate our method with batchsize = 1, run:
+If you want to launch HCGLA with batchsize = 1, run:

 ```
 python Reconstruct_batchsize1.py